-Chipotle Peppers: Smoked, Dried Jalapeno
+Chipotle Pepper: Smoked, Dried Jalapeno

 A chipotle pepper is a smoked, dried jalapeno.
 As they turn red on the vine, they are plucked and smoked until dried, turning them into chipotle peppers.
+Learn all about them.

 SCOVILLE HEAT UNITS: 2,500 – 8,000 SHU